Learn How To Win On YouTube With Our Creative Guide

 Consider:

-Breaking the fourth-wall: Many advertisers are now using the anti-ad approach, where the actor speaks directly to the audience.
-It’s totally unconventional and surprises the audience.
-This approach is associated with high brand lift and helps the viewer remember your message.
+Breaking the fourth wall: Many advertisers now use the anti-ad approach, where the actor speaks directly to the audience.
+It’s unconventional and surprises the audience.
+This approach is associated with high brand lift and helps viewers remember your message.

 Old Spice ads are known for this approach.